 Our skin is not only a reflection of how we feel right now, but the experiences we’ve had over the years.

 If you think of your skin as a painting, then your 50s is the time when your lived experience really starts to show on the surface.
-You might have sun spots from an incredible holiday, laughter lines from time spent with friends and dark rings beneath your eyes from early mornings caring for your children.
+You might have sun spots from an incredible holiday, laughter lines from time spent with friends and dark circles beneath your eyes from early mornings caring for your children.
 Of course there are the stressful times too, which also take their toll on your complexion.

 While we can’t change what we’ve been through (and nor would we want to, it’s our experiences that make us who we are) that doesn’t mean we have to entirely accept their appearance on our skin.
 Caring for your skin in your 50s is a little bit like clearing up after a big party on a Saturday night.
 You want to buff away marks and replace anything that got damaged along the way, so you can start the week looking and feeling fresh and rested.